robphoenix/site/content/blog/2015/notes-on-elixir-pattern-matching.md

 ---
-title: "Notes on Elixir: Pattern Matching"
+title: 'Notes on Elixir: Pattern Matching'
 date: 2015-12-31
-tags: [ "elixir" ]
+tags: ['elixir']
 ---

 One of the first things you'll learn about in Elixir is Pattern-Matching, a concept that re-thinks variable assignment and the meaning of the `=` symbol.

-In Elixir the `=` symbol is not used for *assignment*, where the expression `a = 1` *assigns* the literal value `1` to the variable `a`.
+In Elixir the `=` symbol is not used for _assignment_, where the expression `a = 1` _assigns_ the literal value `1` to the variable `a`.

-Instead, the equals sign is called a *match operator*, and is used to make the left hand side *match* the right hand side.
-As Rob Conery has highlighted, it's an *equals* sign, a symbol signifying *equality* between the values on either side.
+Instead, the equals sign is called a _match operator_, and is used to make the left hand side _match_ the right hand side.
+As Rob Conery has highlighted, it's an _equals_ sign, a symbol signifying _equality_ between the values on either side.
 So, `a = 1` is still valid Elixir code, but what's actually going on is that the `a` and the `1` are being checked to see if they can match.
 And as the `a` is an empty variable name, this expression can be a valid match by binding `a` to the literal value `1`.